 Tiered pricing model

-Businesses that offer several subscription options at different price points use tiered pricing.
+Businesses that offer several subscription plans at different price points use tiered pricing.
 The tiers may be based on volume of use, features, or even on how your customers perceive your offerings.

-This pricing model lets you appeal to the needs of a broad audience.
-When optimized, it lets you target different market segments without risking revenue loss.
+This pricing structure lets you appeal to the needs of a broad audience by offering different pricing options.
+When optimized, it lets you target different customer segments without risking revenue loss.
 However, that’s also the inherent challenge.
 You need to narrow in on prices and offerings that make sense for your business and your audience.

 The tiers should help you maximize the lifetime value of your customers (CLTV).
-If you have too many tiers or options, your customers will end up confused or frustrated.
-Additionally, if the tiers are too similar, there won’t be a compelling reason for someone to pay for a higher tier.
+If you have too many tiers or options, your customers will end up confused or frustrated, and if the tiers are too similar, there won’t be a compelling reason for someone to pay a higher price.

-The most popular tier-based pricing offers basic, standard, and premium.
+The most popular tier-based pricing offers basic, standard, and premium, with each level typically providing more value or additional features.
 But this isn’t the only option.
 Ultimately, you need to shape tiers based on your customers’ needs and expectations.
 This pricing model is ideal for SaaS companies that have defined levels of offerings.

 Value-based pricing